carol419/Derivatives/README.md

-# Derivatives 2022
+# Derivatives

- Dr. Fabian Woebbeking | fabian.woebbeking@dozent.frankfurt-school.de
+ Lecturer: Prof. Dr. Fabian Woebbeking | fabian.woebbeking@dozent.frankfurt-school.de

- Canvas page for this course: https://frankfurtschool.instructure.com/courses/6646
+ Canvas page for this course: https://frankfurtschool.instructure.com/courses/9330

-## Quick start
+## Course materials

-Three easy peasy ways to get going:

-1. Use the **static** HTML version (works on any device) available at https://cafawo.github.io/Derivatives/derivatives.html
+During the class, we will focus on the script (Jupyter Notebook) in [Derivatives/derivatives.ipynb](https://github.com/cafawo/Derivatives/blob/main/derivatives.ipynb).
+There are three easy peasy ways to follow along:

+1. The convenient way: instead of installing Python locally on your system (e.g. because you are using an iPad), you can use [Google's Colab HERE](https://colab.research.google.com/github/cafawo/Derivatives/blob/main/derivatives.ipynb).
+(CAREFUL, there are some caveats when saving your changes, see further  [information HERE](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb))

-2. Clone this Git repository or download ``derivatives.ipynb`` to **locally** follow along in Python/Jupyter.
+2. The pro way: clone this Git repository in order to **locally** follow along in Python/Jupyter.
+This requires a Python distribution on your local system.
+If you don't have one, check out [Anaconda HERE](https://www.anaconda.com/products/individual).

-3. If you want to use Colab instead of installing Python you can find the [notebook HERE](https://colab.research.google.com/github/cafawo/Derivatives/blob/main/derivatives.ipynb) and further  [instructions HERE](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)

-## Python distribution

-If you want to install Python check out https://www.anaconda.com/products/individual
+3. The ancient way: use the static [HTML version HERE](https://cafawo.github.io/Derivatives/derivatives.html).
+This, however, will not allow you to play with the codes.

 ## Contribute